GPU Linodes

 Graphics processing

 One of the most traditional use cases for a GPU is graphics processing.
 Transforming a large set of pixels or vertices with a shader or simulating realistic lighting via ray tracing are massive parallel processing tasks.
 Ray tracing is a computationally intensive process that simulates lights in a scene and renders the reflections, refractions, shadows, and indirect lighting.
 It's impossible to do on GPUs in real-time without hardware-based ray tracing acceleration.
-GPU Compute Instances offers real-time ray tracing capabilities using a single GPU.
+GPU Linodes offers real-time ray tracing capabilities using a single GPU.

 The GPU plans support advanced shading capabilities such as: